 For more info, visit the City of Casey website.

-Casey Wetlands: FAQ
+City of Casey Wetlands: FAQ

-Q: Is the area fenced?
+Q: Is City of Casey Wetlands fenced?

 A: No, it is unfenced and relies on natural wetland boundaries.

-Q: Is there water for dogs?
+Q: Is there water for dogs at City of Casey Wetlands?

 A: No, you must carry your dog’s waste out with you.